-At December 31, 2018, the Commission reported a liability of \$7,015,764 for its proportionate share of the total collective OPEB liability.
-The total collective OPEB liability was measured as of July 1, 2017 and was determined by an actuarial valuation as of that date.
-The Commission's proportionate share of the restated collective OPEB liability at December 31, 2017, totaling \$7,324,295, was determined using a rollback of the same valuation to July 1, 2016, using the discount rate applicable on that date, and assuming no experience gains or losses.
+At December 31, 2019, the Commission reported a liability of \$6,608,758 for its proportionate share of the total collective OPEB liability.
+The total collective OPEB liability was measured as of July 1, 2018 and was determined by an actuarial valuation as of that date.

 The Commission's proportionate share percentage is based on the employer's individual OPEB actuarial accrued liability in relation to the total OPEB actuarial accrued liability for all participating entities included in the State of Louisiana reporting entity.
-At December 31, 2018, the Commission's proportion was .0807%.
-Because the beginning balance was restated using a rollback of the July 1, 2017 valuation assuming no experience gains or losses, there is no change to the proportion since the prior measurement date.
+At December 31, 2019, the Commission's proportion was .077419% which was a decrease of .003305% from the Commission's proportion at December 31, 2018.

-The total collective OPEB liability in the July 1, 2017 actuarial valuation was determined using the following actuarial methods, assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total collective OPEB liability in the July 1, 2018 actuarial valuation was determined using the following actuarial methods, assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: